redpanda-data/connect/website/docs/components/inputs/file.md

 ### `path`

-`string` A path pointing to a file on disk.
+A path pointing to a file on disk.

+Type: `string`
+Default: `""`

 ### `multipart`

-`bool` If set `true` each line is read as a message part, and an empty line indicates the end of a message batch, and only then is the batch flushed downstream.
+If set `true` each line is read as a message part, and an empty line indicates the end of a message batch, and only then is the batch flushed downstream.

+Type: `bool`
+Default: `false`

 ### `max_buffer`

-`number` Must be larger than the largest line of the target file.
+Must be larger than the largest line of the target file.

+Type: `number`
+Default: `1000000`

 ### `delimiter`

-`string` A string that indicates the end of a message within the target file.
+A string that indicates the end of a message within the target file.
 If left empty then line feed (\n) is used.

+Type: `string`
+Default: `""`